TradeMaster-NTU/TradeMaster/README.md

 We have positions for software engineer, RA and postdoc.
 If you are interested in working at the intersection of RL and financial trading, feel free to send an email to shuo003@e.ntu.edu.sg with your CV.

 ## NTU Competition
 For those who have received the email from NTU to particapte in the competition, please refer to this [jupyter notebook](https://github.com/TradeMaster-NTU/TradeMaster/tree/main/competition/competition.ipynb).
-You can send your `result.csv` to shuo003@e.ntu.edu.sg or mqin003@e.ntu.edu.sg
+You can send your `result.csv` to mqin003@e.ntu.edu.sg